api3dao/oev-docs/docs/reference/oev/starter-guide/index.md

 ## Withdrawing Funds

-Deposits into PrepaymentDepository.sol can only be withdrawn to the depositor address.
+Deposits into PrepaymentDepository can only be withdrawn to the depositor address.
 To change the withdrawal address, the current withdrawal account must call `setWithdrawalAccount` with a new address.

-To withdraw funds, call the [withdraw endpoint](../api/#post-withdraw) on the relay API and receive a signature that can be used to call the `withdraw` function within PrepaymentDepository.sol.
+To withdraw funds, call the [withdraw endpoint](../api/#post-withdraw) on the relay API and receive a signature that can be used to call the `withdraw` function within PrepaymentDepository.
 Note that withdrawals must be made through an API call, as deposited amounts are stored and adjusted off-chain in a fully programatic manner by the relay.
-The balances within PrepaymentDepository.sol are only updated upon withdrawal.
+The balances within PrepaymentDepository are only updated upon withdrawal.
 Withdrawal requests must withdraw all available funds and have a 1-hour expiration.